-DISMISSAL - Students are subject to dismissal if, after they have been on probation for 1 month, their attendance/unexcused absences do not improve.
-For covered veterans, student's VA benefits will be immediately terminated upon dismissal, and my be subject tuition charges, otherwise covered.
-See Refund Policy.
+DISMISSAL - Students are subject to dismissal if, after they have been on probation for 1-2 consecutive months, their attendance/unexcused absences do not improve.

 TARDINESS without legitimate reason on two occasions in one class will be considered as one unexcused absence.